aridjayarecipes/cutesrecipes.web.app/content/post/2238-how-to-make-perfect-vickys-autumn-pickled-plums-gf-df-ef-sf-nf.md

 1. Let cool uncovered then put on the lids and refrigerate for at least 8 hours
 1. Will keep refrigerated for a week
 1. Enjoy as you would chutney or salsa, as a side or as a dip.
 Goes great with pork and grilled meats
-1. This makes lot to use within a week so adjust as you need to, I like to give the extra to my parents, sister & neighbours.
-I've set the serving size as 4 for 4 x 300 jars so you can adjust the amount of servings by the number of jars you want to make
+1. This makes lot to use within a week so adjust as you need to, I like to give the extra to my parents, sister &amp; neighbours.
+I&#39;ve set the serving size as 4 for 4 x 300 jars so you can adjust the amount of servings by the number of jars you want to make